DY202/IntroToProg-Python-Mod07/index.md

 An exception can be a string, a class or an object.
 Most of the exceptions that the Python core raises are classes, with an argument that is an instance of the class.
 Example
 Following is an example for a single exception −
-# Define a function here #

 def temp_convert(var):
 try:
      return int(var)
 except ValueError, Argument:
       print "The argument does not contain numbers\n", Argument

-# Call above function here #
 temp_convert("xyz");
 This produces the following result −

 The argument does not contain numbers invalid literal for int() with base 10: 'xyz'

-**"Common base class for all non-exit exceptions."
+# "Common base class for all non-exit exceptions."
 This message comes from the Exception class's docstring.
 It tells that the Exception class is a "base" class that can be used to create "derived" classes.
-Derived classes "inherit" data and functions from the base class that can be replaced and customized.**
+Derived classes "inherit" data and functions from the base class that can be replaced and customized.

 This script shows two classes that derive code from the Exception class and replace the"__str__()" functionwith a custom message. class CustomError(Exception):